hiddentao/hiddentao.com/src/pages/markdown/blog/upgradeable-smart-contracts-with-eternal-storage/en.md

 ```

 After considering the options available, I felt that the "shared" storage
-structure approach would work just fine; but instead of inflexible, fixed member
+structure approach would work just fine; but instead of inflexible member
-variables an _eternal storage_ approach made more sense:
+variables, an _eternal storage_ approach made more sense:

 ```solidity
 pragma solidity >=0.5.8;